9 Module 8: Literature In East Asia

 image

 Pages from the 1591 Ming dynasty version of Romance of the Three Kingdoms.
-(Photo by unknown author, under Public Domain)
+(Photo by unknown author, believed to be under public domain in the U.S.)

 Romance of the Three Kingdoms (Sanguo yanyi) was written in Classical Chinese and is often attributed to Luo Guanzhong.
 The story is based on legends and historical accounts of battles and intrigues between three small kingdoms after the fall of the Han dynasty.
 Many Chinese operas are based on stories in this great work.